Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Methodology

 The issue of scaling is closely related to that of trust-region and GP initialization.
 In practice, one can exploit the input domain $\mathcal{U}$ to scale the input variable to within $[0,1]$.
 The benefits of operating within a scaled input domain, both in terms of trust-region adaptation and GP training, are clear.
 A maximal trust-region radius may also be defined more conveniently in a scaled input domain, e.g. $\Delta_{\rm max}=0.7$.
 Note that there is furthermore considerable flexibility in the choice of the trust region parameters $\eta_1$, $\eta_2$, $\gamma_{\rm red}$ and $\gamma_{\rm inc}$.
 A common setting in trust-region methods, which is also the setting used for the numerical case studies below, is $\eta_1=0.2$, $\eta_2=0.8$, $\gamma_{\rm red}=0.8$ and $\gamma_{\rm inc}=1.2$.
 By contrast, the criticality parameter $\mu$ is problem dependent and may be set to an arbitrary large value if shrinking of the trust region upon convergence to a stationary point is not desirable.

 \paragraph{Adaptation Mechanisms}

-The trust region serves the dual purpose of restricting the step size to the neighborhood where the cost and constraint surrogates are deemed to be predictive, while also defining the neighborhood in which the points are sampled for the construction of these surrogates.
+The trust region serves the dual purpose of restricting the step size to the neighborhood where the cost and constraint surrogates are deemed to be predictive, while also defining the neighborhood in which additional points are sampled for updating these surrogates.
 The trust region update corresponds to Steps 1, 4 and 6 of Algorithm~\ref{alg:MA-GP-TR}.
 The latter comprises the classical update rules in trust-region algorithms \citep{Conn2009}, which is based on the ratio of actual cost reduction to predicted cost reduction:

 The trust-region radius $\Delta^{k+1}$ is reduced whenever the accuracy ratio $\rho^{k+1}$ is too low.
 Conversely, $\Delta^{k+1}$ is increased if the optimization model \eqref{eq:modified_problem_GP+TR} takes a full step and the modified cost is deemed a good enough prediction of the plant cost variation around this point.
 Otherwise, the trust-region radius stays unchanged.
 As for the operating point update, the full step ${\bf d}^{k+1}$ is accepted when the accuracy ratio $\rho^{k+1}$ is large enough.
-Otherwise, the operating point remains unchanged, which would entail a back-tracking in a practical RTO setup.
+Otherwise, the operating point remains unchanged, which would entail a back-tracking from ${\bf u}^{k}+{\bf d}^{k+1}$ to ${\bf u}^{k}$ in a practical RTO setup.